apache/royale-docs/component-sets/jewel/jewel-vgroup.md

 ## Overview

-The Jewel VGroup class is a [Group](component-sets/jewel/group) that layout elements verticaly and provide some properties to allow more flexibility like `gap` to define some spacing between items, or `itemsHorizontalAlign` and `itemsVerticalAlign`, to distribute elements in different ways along horizontal and vertical axis respectively.
+The Jewel VGroup class is a [Group](component-sets/jewel/group) that lays out elements verticaly and provides some properties to allow more flexibility, like `gap` to define some spacing between items, and `itemsHorizontalAlign` and `itemsVerticalAlign`, to distribute elements in different ways along the horizontal and vertical axis.

 ## Example of use